FACILEMENT ÉCOUTABLE Ia for Flute and Piano Trio (2022/2023)

 Date of composition : (2023)

-vierhundertsechsundzwanzigpunktneun for Violin, Viola, Bassoon, and Piano with tuners (2023)
+vierhundertsechsundzwanzigpunktneun for Violin, Viola, Bassoon, and Piano with tuners (2023/re.2024)

 Nomenclature